-• Natural Resources - Natural resource areas in Sherwood West will be preserved and integrated into the open space network.
+- active recreation and organized play where they can best accommodate anticipated increased demand.
+The plan also identifies conceptual locations for smaller, neighborhood parks to serve nearby residents. - Natural Resources Natural resource areas in Sherwood West will be preserved and integrated into the open space network.
 In addition to the Chicken Creek Greenway, regulations at the regional, state, and federal level will require protection of wetlands, habitat areas, and other natural resources as part of future development.